lekhit/PyHtml-Compiler-Cpp/README.md

-**Cpp Compiler** is a powerful tool that allows you to convert HTML files written in a Python-like syntax into runnable HTML, eliminating the need for closing tags in HTML documents.
+**PyHtml-Compiler-Cpp** is a powerful tool that allows you to convert HTML files written in a Python-like syntax into runnable HTML, eliminating the need for closing tags in HTML documents.
 It is built in C++ and also supports embedded Python code, making it a versatile solution for web developers and content creators.

 ## Features